Yelp/paasta/docs/source/yelpsoa_configs.rst

    it will generate synapse discovery files on every host, but no listening port will be allocated.
 This must be unique across all environments where PaaSTA (or synapse) runs.
 At Yelp, we pick from the range [19000, 21000].
-   Feel free to pick the next available value -- paasta fsm will do this for you automatically!
+   Feel free to pick the next available value -- PaaSTA fsm will do this for you automatically!

  * ``mode``: string of value ``http`` or ``tcp``, specifying whether the service